asaf-erlich/docker-kafka-spark/README.md

 # Kafka Spark Streaming With PySpark

-This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas managed by a kafka manager, one intended to be used as a producer andone for use as a consumer, and finally pyspark available in a file container for submitting streaming jobs through spark.
+This repository contains a docker-compose.yml file which when started up creates a zookeeper backend, two kafkas, one intended to be used as a producer andone for use as a consumer, and finally pyspark available in a file container for submitting streaming jobs through spark.

 ## Educational Purpose